 In-band SQLi

-When an attacker initiates a SQL injection from the same place used to gather the output of the injection, it’s known as an In-band SQLi.
-This is one of the most common types of SQLi attacks, and it is often separated into Error-based SQLi and Union-based SQLi.
+When an attacker initiates a SQL injection attack from the same place used to gather the output of the injection, it’s known as an In-band SQLi.
+This is one of the most common types of SQLi attacks, and is often separated into error-based SQLi and union-based SQLi.

 Error-based SQLi